 Most Common Causes of WMS/TMS Problems:

 System instability.
-Most software have services – a subset of applications within the software that perform specific functions for the program.
-Recurrent service failures cause system instability especially if this service(s) plays a critical role within the application.
-A very common problem across many WMS and TMS systems.
+Most software has services—a subset of applications within the software that perform specific functions for the program.
+Recurrent service failures cause system instability, especially if the service(s) plays a critical role within the application.
+This is a very common problem across many WMS and TMS systems.

 Improper software updates.
-Companies tend to introduce new software updates before properly testing them, so it creates unplanned downtime.
+Companies tend to introduce new software updates before properly testing them, which creates unplanned downtime.

 Poor quality database systems.
-Before buying a WMS or TMS businesses fail to evaluate them against business needs and future growth.
-As business and the amount of data stored in the WMS or TMS grows, system performance degrades because databases are not properly designed.
+Before buying a WMS or TMS, businesses might fail to evaluate them against business needs and future growth.
+As the business and the amount of data stored in the WMS or TMS grows, system performance degrades because databases are not properly designed for scalability.

 4. IT Infrastructure Problems

-Your technology infrastructure is composed of computers, network devices, servers and software, it is the technical core of your business.
-It is the central component that interconnects people and data.
-And is the place where processing and sharing of information happens from sales quotes, emails, bill of landing, and more.
+Your technology infrastructure is composed of computers, network devices, servers, and software.
+This is the technical core of your business—the central component that interconnects people and data.
+This is where processing and sharing of information happens, including sales quotes, emails, bills of lading, and more.

-Very often, this core component of the business is underestimated thus resulting in system problems that impact business productivity and creates customer dissatisfaction.
+Very often, this core component of the business is undervalued, resulting in system problems that impact business productivity and creates customer dissatisfaction.